Hillside, Victoria

 Hillside is a suburb in Melbourne, Victoria, Australia, 24 km north-west of Melbourne's Central Business District, located within the Cities of Brimbank and Melton local government areas.
 Hillside recorded a population of 17,331 at the 2021 census.

 There is another locality in Victoria named Hillside, a small rural district near Bairnsdale.

 The suburb of Hillside was previously part of the neighbouring suburb of Sydenham, however its name was changed to Hillside approximately 18 years ago.
 It has estates with names of Cypress Rise, Banchory Grove, Parkwood Green, Bellevue Hill, Sugargum Estate, Hillside 2000 and Regency Rise.
 A large water tower (known as "The Golf Ball" by locals) exists in the estate of The Bellevue, which can be seen from several kilometres around and, along with the large radio transmission towers in nearby Delahey, is a major landmark of the outer north-western suburban area.

 The streets of Hillside are lined with plane trees, which were planted during the farming days of Hillside.
 The terrain has a slight slope going up the main street.

+Transport

+Road

+The Melton Highway connects Hillside to the Melbourne CBD via the Calder Freeway and EastLink.
+Drivers can also access the Calder Freeway from Calder Park Drive.

+Rail

+There are no railway stations in Hillside; the closest railway station is Watergardens station, on the Sunbury line.
+Some Bendigo line services also stop at Watergardens.

+The proposed Calder Park station would be located in Hillside.